Title: The End of The SWAT Kats?!

 “Yes, Lieutenant,” came the gravely voice of an Enforcer dispatcher.

 “Patch me through to my uncle’s office,” she said.
-There was a pause.

 “I’m sorry, Lieutenant, but Commander Feral is not in at the moment,” the dispatcher replied.
-Felina blinked.

-“I don’t know, but he and Sergeant Brady left here in quite a hurry about ten minutes ago with those two junkyard kats.”
+“No, ma’am.
+I don’t know where he is, but he and Sergeant Talon left here in quite a hurry about ten minutes ago with those two junkyard cats.”